-1c. a broad, resource wide industry-based survey of scallops within Georges Bank and/or Mid-Atlantic resource areas.
+1c. a resource wide industry-based survey of scallops within Georges Bank and/or Mid-Atlantic resource areas.
 The survey or surveys do not need to be carried out by a single grant recipient.
-The primary objective of these surveys would be to provide an additional broadscale biomass index to improve the overall precision of the scallop biomass estimate produced by the Scallop Plan Development Team.
-Survey results must be available by early August of the year in which the survey is conducted (e.g. survey results that would inform 2017 fishing effort decisions must be available by early August 2016).
+The primary objective of these surveys would be to provide an additional broad scale biomass index in addition to the federal survey to improve the overall precision of the scallop biomass estimate produced by the Scallop Plan Development Team.
+Survey results must be available by early August of the year in which the survey is conducted (e.g., survey results that would inform 2019 fishing effort decisions must be available by early August 2018).
+(A broad, resource wide industry-based dredge survey of the Mid-Atlantic resource area, including Delmarva, Elephant Trunk, and Hudson Canyon, was funded for 2018 through the 2017/2018 Scallop RSA process.)